 During the earliest period of Saharan Neolithic (8800 – 6800 BC) there is evidence of cattle herding.
 The paucity of water in the area at the time means that the cattle could not have survived there without human intervention, but we do not know whether the animals were wild or fully domesticated.
 It is considered likely that milk and blood were taken from the cattle, but that they were not used for their meat.
 By around 7500 BC people were digging their own wells in the area, some of which had a shallow basin built into one side to allow animals to drink.

 Settlements in the early period were most likely temporary.
-There is no evidence of houses , storage pits or wells at Nabta Playa at this time, although there are the remains of hearths in the lower part of the basins indicating settlement from early autumn to late spring.
-However, towards the end of the period we see more permanent houses and storage pits.
-By the middle and late Neolithic there were slab lined houses, large bell-shaped storage pits and wattle and daub constructions.
+There is no evidence of houses, storage pits, or wells at Nabta Playa at this time, although there are the remains of hearths in the lower part of the basins indicating settlement from early autumn to late spring.
+Towards the end of the period we see more permanent houses and storage pits.
+By the middle and late Neolithic there were slab lined houses, large bell-shaped storage pits, and wattle and daub constructions.

 One of the sites at Nabta Playa from the Middle Neolithic Period consisted of a large number of cattle bones and hearths, but no evidence of any houses.
-Wendorf has proposed that this site was where people gathered for a ceremonial focassions such as births, deaths and marriages.
+Wendorf has proposed that this site was where people gathered for ceremonial occasions such as births, deaths, and marriages.

 - Allen, James P. (2010) Middle Egyptian